CalculatedContent/ww-trends-2020/README.md

 ### Comments on Reproducibility

- The original weightwatcher calculations were done in the Summer of 2019, and then repeated in Jan 2020 Since that time, the weightwatcher code has been updated, and the OSMR models have have changed
+ The original weightwatcher calculations were done in the Summer of 2019, and then repeated in Jan 2020 using more pretrained models (from the OSMR repo)

+ Since that time, the weightwatcher code has been updated, and the OSMR models have have changed

  This paper reports details results from the Jan 2020 data, stored in data/omsr